-The following scanner can help you to audit your website and let you know for security risk.
+The following scanner can help you to audit your website and let you know about security risks.
 So you can take necessary action to prevent being hacked.

 You can also install their plugin to initiate the scan from your WordPress admin dashboard.

 And if you are not just looking for one time but continuous protection and performance, then I would recommend checking out SUCURI services.
 Their popular WAF is two-in-one.
 You get a global CDN and cloud-based web application firewall to protect from DDoS, OWASP top 10, and more.

 Intruder is a powerful vulnerability scanner that runs continuous and comprehensive checks for weaknesses across your entire website and its underlying infrastructure.
 This includes checking for unencrypted admin services, exposed databases, web-layer security problems such as SQL injection and cross-site scripting, and other security issues.

 It will even alert you when SSL or TLS certificates are close to expiry to help you maintain security and avoid downtime.

 In addition to scanning servers, cloud systems, websites, and endpoint devices, Intruder is applicable for sites maintained by WordPress, Drupal, Joomla, and SharePoint.
 It comes with multiple integrations, such as Jira, Slack, GitHub, and more, to help speed up your issue detection and remediation.

 You can give Intruder a try for 30 days for free.